air-dex/doxyqbs/README.md

 **doxyqbs** is a QBS module for generating documentation with [Doxygen](http://www.doxygen.org).
 You provide a full path to a Doxygen executable and a Doxygen configuration file and doxyqbs is able to generate the documentation for you.

+**doxyqbs do not generate the configuration file.** You have to make it by yourself, using tools like Doxywizard or through `doxygen -g`.

 doxyqbs consists in two entities:
 * A QBS module whose name is "_doxyqbs_".
 It provides support for Doxygen.
 * A QBS product whose type is `Doxydoc`.
 It is a basic QBS product which depends on the _doxyqbs_ module.